Now that February is nearly over, I would just like to say to it, "good riddance."

 There have been a few days when I haven't been particularly productive at all, but these tend to be on Mondays after weekends packed with extras--4 church services and a choir rehearsal always, but sometimes a late-night gig or a marathon rehearsal into the bargain.
 In that case, I forgive myself for not pursuing projects I would like to; get some rest, write some blogs, and get on with it the next day.

 But it's February's final week, now.
 I'm taking a little hiatus from practicing this week, which is the only thing I really can take a haitus from (I can get away without voluntarily touching the piano and organ for a few days and still manage to sound fine at rehearsals and services).
 I'll be back by next week, I'm sure.
 Right now, I'm simply acknowledging that I need a break, and since I'm not going anywhere once again, February and I will have to do battle alone.
 But I've been watching the calendar and it hasn't got much time left.
 Soon it will just be another discarded page on the calendar.
-Take that.
-February!
+Take that, February!
+I always knew you were two days short of a real month.

 And don't think you can get out of your impending doom by sending us more snow.
 It's pretty, but unless there's an avalanche I think we'll survive it just fine.
 But thanks for trying.
 It's given me a chance to make another hot cherry pie, and stock up on the cocoa and chai tea.